Self-Explanation: Learning from Worked Solutions

 Drawn from the self-explanation framework in Masterful Learning, which includes examples, practice exercises, and integration with other learning strategies.

 Self-explanation as a learning strategy is a process, not a product.
 Don’t worry about crafting the perfect explanation right away.
 What matters most is that you actively wrestle with the material yourself.
 Studies consistently show that the act of trying to explain something — even imperfectly — creates stronger learning than passively absorbing someone else’s polished explanation.
+This is the antidote to one of the biggest myths about learning: the belief that received explanations, not your own effort, create understanding.
 Your ability to explain will naturally improve through practice, not by waiting until you think you’re ready to give a flawless account.

 Why Self-Explanation Works